Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: NINJA detector setup and requirements for the scintillation tracker

 \subsubsection{Size}

 The scintillation tracker must cover an area of $\SI{1}{\m} \times \SI{1}{\m}$.
 When a muon loses its energy in the scintillation tracker, the reconstructed momentum is biased.
-In addition, when it is scattered in the material of the scintillation tracker, the position and angle changes from the ones predicted by the emulsion shifter.
+In addition, when it is scattered in the material of the scintillation tracker, the position and angle change from the ones predicted by the emulsion shifter.
 Thus, the scintillation tracker also needs to be thin enough to minimize the energy loss and scattering of muons.
-Besides, the NINJA detectors were surrounded by the WAGASCI detectors of the T2K experiment as shown in Fig.~\ref{fig:setup:wagasci_babymind_w_ninja_w_note}.
+Besides, the NINJA detectors were surrounded by the WAGASCI detectors of the T2K experiment.
+The WAGASCI in the T2K experiment has several detectors as shown in Fig.~\ref{fig:setup:detector_setup}; the upstream WAGASCI module, the Proton Module, the downstream WAGASCI module, the north Wall MRD, the south Wall MRD, and Baby MIND.
 The total thickness of the ECCs, the emulsion shifter, and the scintillation tracker along the beam direction was limited to less than \SI{50}{\cm}.
 Therefore, the thin dimension of the scintillation tracker is also important for securing space for the ECCs to keep the target mass.
 In the NINJA physics run, the thickness of the scintillation tracker is required to be less than \SI{5}{\cm}.